Florida Approved

 How old must I be to take the official Florida Permit test?

-You can take our official DHSMV written test as long as you are 14.
-Note: Although you may be able to take the written test in preparation to apply for your Learner's Permit as young as 14, you will not be able to apply for a Learner's Permit until you are 15.
+You can take our official State of Florida written test as long as you are 14 years and 6 months of age.
+Note: Although you may be able to take the written test in preparation to apply for your Learner's Permit as young as 14 years and 6 months, you will not be able to apply for a Learner's Permit until you are 15.

-If you are 18 or older and have never obtained a driver's license, you must take the written permit test at a Florida DHSMV location.
+If you are 18 or older and have never obtained a driver's license, you must take the written permit test at a Florida service center location, with a driver's license exam provider, or an authorized third party administrator.
 Unfortunately, applicants over 18 do not qualify for the online Class E Knowledge Exam per Florida rules.

 What happens if I can't pass the Permit Test?